technofocus-pte/fbricrealtimeintprv/Labguides/Use case 3/UseCase03.md

     ![](./media/image285.png)

-13. In the Save your report dialog box, enter +++StocksDimensional+++ as the name of your report and select **your workspace**.
+13. In the Save your report dialog box, enter !!StocksDimensional!! as the name of your report and select **your workspace**.
 Click on the **Save button.**

     ![](./media/image286.png)